Written by Aaryan Parasnis

 The Golden Boy

-The end of the 2010 season saw him leave for Manchester City.
+The end of the 2010 season saw Balotelli leave for Manchester City.
 City were a dormant team in England for quite some time but thanks to the heavy investment from the Abu Dhabi group, there was a new sense of optimism and a radical rebuild was underway.
 Mario was one of the players brought in to refresh the Blue side of Manchester.

-His first season at City was considerably better than his initial stint in Italy.
+Balotelli’s first season at City was considerably better than his initial stint in Italy.
 He was showing promise under Roberto Mancini and 2010 ended with him receiving the Golden Boy award, which is bestowed upon the most promising young player of the year.

 The 2011/12 season, however, was rather volatile.
 Balotelli often created a nuisance for the match officials.
 Arguments with teammates, poor discipline and unnecessary aggression off the pitch saw him fall slightly out of favor with Mancini.
 In spite of all the controversy, the 11/12 season held incredible significance.
-For it held one defining moment that didn’t just make a name for Balotelli but also partially catalyzed the eventual power shift in English football.
+For it held one defining moment in Manchester City’s history that didn’t just make a name for Balotelli but also partially catalyzed the eventual power shift in English football.

 It is a moment that is etched into millions of fans’ memories all over the world.
 Final matchday of the season; Manchester City are drawing 2-2 against QPR in the title decider.
 A winning goal is needed otherwise their Red counterparts lift the Premier League trophy.
 Balotelli has been thrust into the fray as a last resort in the second half.
 Cut to the 93rd minute of the game with around 90 seconds left to play.
 Balotelli receives the ball on the edge of the box but he is off balance.
-The hopes and dreams of an entire generation of City supporters were falling with him, but with one optimistic sweep of the leg, he pushes the ball into the path of Sergio Agüero who sealed City’s first top-flight title in 44 years with an emphatic finish.
-Arguably the most stupendous moment in Premier League history and Super Mario had a massive part to play in it.
+The hopes and dreams of an entire generation of City supporters were falling with Balotelli, but with one optimistic sweep of the leg, he pushes the ball into the path of Sergio Agüero who sealed City’s first top-flight title in 44 years with an emphatic finish.
+Arguably the most stupendous moment in Premier League and Man City’s history and Balotelli had a massive part to play in it.

 Euro 2012 Heroics